ABDULLAHALMEHDHAR/Coding-Tasks/README.md

 ```

 ## Credits
 This notebook was created by Abdullah Al Mehdhar.
-For more information or to get in touch, visit [Your LinkedIn Profile](https://www.linkedin.com/in/abdullah-al-mehdhar-947810169/).
+For more information or to get in touch, visit [LinkedIn Profile](https://www.linkedin.com/in/abdullah-al-mehdhar-947810169/).